Colorado Content Collaboratives

 Working at the intersection of the new Colorado Academic Standards, Educator Effectiveness and New Assessments

 For Colorado's districts and schools, the effective integration of standards implementation, assessment development, educator effectiveness, and a robust accountability system requires serious supports.
 Since 2012, Colorado educators have been involved with state and national representatives in the creation and establishment of high quality resources to support this work.

 In an effort to build upon current levels of educator expertise, the Colorado Department of Education (CDE) established leadership and technical development work groups for each of the state’s 10 content areas so that Colorado educators could have access to the latest and most effective instructional and assessment tools,examples, and professional development.
 These work groups are known as the Colorado Content Collaboratives.
 View a list of the Colorado Content Collaborative members.

 The Work of the Content Collaboratives

-The Content Collaboratives have also worked with the developers of the Colorado District Sample Curriculum Project to provide assessment expertise in the development of performance assessments to support the instructional units based on the curriculum samples developed in 2012.
-These aligned performance assessments will be available in the CDE Resource Bank in January 2015.
+The Content Collaboratives have also worked with the developers of the Colorado District Sample Curriculum Project to provide assessment expertise in the development of performance assessments to support the instructional units based on the curriculum samples developed in 2012-2013.
+These aligned performance assessments are now available in the CDE Resource Bank.

 CDE is working in active and appreciative partnership with the Colorado Community College System, the National Center for Research on Evaluation, Standards, & Student Testing at UCLA, the Center for Educational Testing and Evaluation at the University of Kansas, the National Center for the Improvement of Educational Assessment, Inc., and the Colorado Education Initiative to support the development and implementation of the Colorado Content Collaboratives.
 The Colorado Content Collaboratives are supported, in part, by Colorado’s Race to the Top Program.